There's this weird tension in our industry between efficiency and experience.

 A tech company that uses Density breaks up occupancy of their cafe by timeframe.
 This data alone can help our customer plan their food-service and cleaning needs accordingly.

 One of our clients was asked how to accommodate a 2x growth in engineering headcount at the company’s headquarters.
 With Density, our client was able to see exactly how many people entered each floor for any given timeframe.
 Our data revealed that the 1st Floor was visited more than the 2nd Floor.
 The one day with no visits?
-Thanksgiving.

 Our client was able to prove that the 1st floor had four times more traffic than the 2nd floor.
 This insight made it clear that the 2nd floor had the capacity to accommodate the growing number of engineers for their upcoming hiring spree.

-When you think about space utilization, what comes to mind is usually people walking around with clipboards measuring how each space is used (or not).
+When you think about workplace utilization, what comes to mind is usually people walking around with clipboards measuring how each space is used (or not).
 A slight improvement from that is analyzing patterns in badge swipe data.

-But neither of these methods suffice.
+Neither of these methods suffice.